mellemahp/smithy4rs/docs/Validation.md

 The problem here is after deserializing into a fully built shape we dont have any way to track if a default was set by the user or by the deserializer in order to prevent any sort of require setter issues.
 It also creates
 a) Return back "required" field validations in the deserialization stage.
-A

-I suppose we could have `set` and `unset` wrapper types around required field but that seems to make it harder on downstream consumers of the built types and doesnt feel correct to me.
+This would prevent us from aggregating all the validation errors together easily.
+b) Have some kind of wrapper struct added to the shape definitions to mark field as unset while still having a value.

+I dont really like B because:
+1) it pollutes the output type that users will be looking at.
+2) makes it hard to manually write structs and just apply the smithy-derive to it.
+3) Adds an extra layer of indirection within built shapes.
+I would prefer to keep all indirection in the builders and such.